Diocese of Pueblo

-The Diocese of Pueblo (Dioecesis Pueblensis) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in southern Colorado in the United States.
-The diocese was created on November 15, 1941.
-It encompasses the southern half of Colorado, from the state's borders with Utah to the west, to Kansas in the east.
+The Diocese of Pueblo (Dioecesis Pueblensis) is a diocese of the Catholic Church in southern Colorado in the United States.
+It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Denver.
+It was created on November 15, 1941.
 The Cathedral of the Sacred Heart in Pueblo is the seat of the diocese.
-The Diocese of Pueblo is a suffragan diocese part of the ecclesiastical province of the metropolitan Archdiocese of Denver.

-In 2009, the diocese had nearly 100,000 registered Catholics, about 16% of the population.

 History

 1800 to 1940

 Until the Mexican-American War (1846 to 1849), the Pueblo area was controlled by Mexico, with all Catholic missions under the jurisdiction of the Archdiocese of Durango.
 After the war, the United States assumed control of the region.
 In 1851, Pope Pius IX created the Apostolic Vicariate of New Mexico, including Colorado.
 The Vatican converted the vicariate into the Diocese of Santa Fe in 1853.

 The first church in the Pueblo area was the Our Lady of Guadalupe Catholic Church, constructed in 1858 in Conejos by colonists from New Mexico.
 In 1868, Pope Pius IX removed territory from the Diocese of Santa Fe and the Diocese of Grass Valley to form the Vicariate Apostolic of Colorado and Utah.
 In 1870, the pope erected the Vicariate Apostolic of Colorado, covering only the state of Colorado.
 On August 16, 1887, Pope Leo XIII converted the vicariate into the Diocese of Denver.